aubreyjcook/_META_DOMAIN.ajc/README.md

 ### Tagging System

-Details on the tagging system used to organize repositories and indicate the phase or intent of the project.
+Details on the tagging system used to organize repositories and indicate the intention or phase of the project.

 - [Tagging System](guidelines/tagging-notation.md)